unibo-spe/spe-slides/content/02-kotlin/_index.md

 ## Superclass disambiguation

-A call to `super` can be qualified to disambiguate between conflincting interface declarations:
+A call to `super` can be qualified to disambiguate between conflicting interface declarations:

 ```kotlin
 interface A {